ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Little Typescript Tip: A Better(?)
-Way to create Union of Literal Types - <a href="https://medium.com/gitconnected/little-typescript-tip-a-better-way-to-create-union-of-literal-types-d5264ac26803" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript: Types vs Interfaces — A Practical Guide - <a href="https://medium.com/@leivadiazjulio/typescript-types-vs-interfaces-a-practical-guide-afdc8fef7515" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Julio Leiva`**

-<blockquote>Union types are pretty unique to Typescript and we use a union of literal types to get a enum-like behavior with strings.</blockquote>
+<blockquote>When working with TypeScript, one of the most common questions we developers face is whether to use `type` or `interfaces` aliases.
+While…</blockquote>

 <h3>5.
-5 Special Operators in TypeScript Introduced in 2024: A Guide with Examples - <a href="https://medium.com/@pradeeptiwari.bhumca10/5-special-operators-in-typescript-introduced-in-2024-a-guide-with-examples-4cc26ddfa265" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep Tiwari ( Solution Architect )`**
+✍️ **posted by `Nabendu Biswas`**

-<blockquote>In 2024, TypeScript saw the introduction of several new operators aimed at enhancing the language’s expressiveness, reducing boilerplate…</blockquote>
+<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
+Angular was already having it in-built.
+So, you go for a Reactt…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
+Getting rid of the “dist”! - <a href="https://medium.com/@kr14nov/getting-rid-of-the-dist-66bbc82be62b" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karan Rawal`**

+<blockquote>Picture this: I was deep into React widget development at my company, juggling imports like a circus act.
+Every time I wrote dist in import…</blockquote>

+<h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Games24x7 Blogs`**

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

-<h3>2.
+<h3>3.
 Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@mehdibafdil/stop-using-express-js-wrong-hidden-features-that-will-blow-your-mind-bb83123f92bf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehdi BAFDIL`**

 <blockquote>Express.js has been the backbone of Node.js web development for years, but are you truly harnessing its full potential?
 Most developers…</blockquote>

-<h3>3.
-AsyncLocalStorage: Simplify Context Management in Node.js - <a href="https://medium.com/@trevorlasn/asynclocalstorage-simplify-context-management-in-node-js-991001a66957" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trevor-Indrek Lasn`**

-<blockquote>AsyncLocalStorage gives you a way to maintain context across your async operations without manually passing data through every function…</blockquote>

 <h3>4.
+Why Your Next Project Should Be Built with Node.js - <a href="https://medium.com/@mehdibafdil/why-your-next-project-should-be-built-with-node-js-98ca4fb9aa7d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mehdi BAFDIL`**

+<blockquote>Remember the days when server responses felt like waiting for your morning coffee to brew?
+Node.js changed that game entirely.
+Thanks to…</blockquote>

+<h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

-<h3>5.
-Is Your Node.js Application Production-Ready?
-A Complete Checklist - <a href="https://medium.com/@mehdibafdil/is-your-node-js-application-production-ready-a-complete-checklist-601c9d494f4f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>Every day, thousands of Node.js applications are deployed to production.
-Yet, many fail to meet the rigorous demands of a production…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>